The Best Sleeping Pad Review

 Here we evaluated how well each pad transformed rocks and roots into plush heavenly clouds.
 Although comfort is subjective – and one can quickly become inured to pains of the thin, ultralight pad – we've found the following to be true: thicker pads cushion the hips and knees better than thinner pads; flat surfaces are more comfortable for your head than bumpy surfaces; grippier fabrics keep you attached to the pad for longer; and more surface area means more comfort.

-Hands down, the most comfortable pads we snoozed on is the Top Pick for Comfort award winning Sea to Summit Comfort Plus Insulated that earned a 10/10 for comfort.
-Our testers prefered sleeping on it over the Best Buy winning Therm-a-Rest Venture and the Therm-a-Rest NeoAir Camper which both received a comfort score of 9/10.
-Our reviewers loved the rectangular shape of the Venture and loved the feel of the material on the outside, but the Comfort Plus Insulated took things to a whole other level thanks to its dual chamber design that lets you fine tune your comfort level.
+Hands down, the most comfortable pads we snoozed on is the Top Pick for Comfort award-winning Sea to Summit Comfort Plus Insulated that earned a 10/10 for comfort.
+Our testers preferred sleeping on it over the Best Buy winning Therm-a-Rest Venture and the Therm-a-Rest NeoAir Camper which both received a comfort score of 9/10.
+Our reviewers loved the rectangular shape of the Venture and loved the feel of the material on the outside, but the Comfort Plus Insulated took things to a whole other level thanks to its dual chamber design that lets you fine-tune your comfort level.

 The Therm-a-Rest NeoAir XLite, Therm-a-Rest NeoAir XTherm, Nemo Astro Insulated, and Therm-a-Rest EvoLite all received a score of 7/10.
 It's worth noting that each of these pads has a relatively smooth surface.
 Several outliers thought that the REI AirRail 1.5 was the most comfortable, but most of our testers preferred the other pads listed above because of their thickness.
 The Therm-a-Rest Z Lite SOL is a closed cell foam pad and was not surprisingly the least comfortable pad we reviewed earning a score of 1/10.
 Foam pads just don't convert grass lumps into clouds as well as inflatable pads.